The equifibered approach to $\infty$-properads: Introduction

-The proof of \cref{thmA:Segal-properads} will proceed by first identifying the terminal \properad{}.
+The proof of \cref{thmA:Segal-properads} will proceed by first identifying the terminal $\infty$-properad.
 The combinatorics of graphs will subsequently emerge from a careful study of that terminal case.
-To find the terminal \properad{} we again draw inspiration from bordism categories.
-In any dimension, extracting the set of connected components defines a functor:
+To find the terminal $\infty$-properad we again draw inspiration from bordism categories.
+In any dimension, extracting the set of connected components defines a functor

 Here $\Csp$ denotes the symmetric monoidal $(2,1)$-category whose objects are finite sets, whose morphisms are cospans of finite sets, and whose monoidal structure is the disjoint union.
-In \cref{subsec:Csp-and-disjunctive} we check that $\Csp$ is an \properad{} and give more general conditions under which $\Cospan(\calC)$ is an \properad{}.
-In \cref{subsec:pre-properads} we prove the following theorem, which constitutes the technical heart of the paper. \begin{thmA}[\ref{cor:Csp-is-final}] The symmetric monoidal \category{} $\Csp$ is the terminal \properad. \end{thmA} In particular this implies that any \properad{} is canonically a symmetric monoidal \category{} equifibered over $\Csp$.
-The converse of this will not be difficult to see and hence we conclude that the functor $\SMeq{\Csp} \to \SM$ restricts to an equivalence:
+In \cref{subsec:Csp-and-disjunctive} we check that $\Csp$ is an $\infty$-properad and give more general conditions under which $\Cospan(\calC)$ is an $\infty$-properad.
+In \cref{subsec:pre-properads} we prove the following theorem, which constitutes the technical heart of the paper. \begin{thmA}[\ref{cor:Csp-is-final}] The symmetric monoidal $\infty$-category $\Csp$ is the terminal $\infty$-properad. \end{thmA} In particular, this implies that any $\infty$-properad is canonically a symmetric monoidal $\infty$-category equifibered over $\Csp$.
+The converse of this will not be difficult to see and hence we conclude that the functor $\SMeq{\Csp} \to \SM$ restricts to an equivalence